Current Research Students and Testimonials

 - Discourses of "Casual" and "Hardcore" in Digital Games

-Abdul Hadi Che Hassan, current PhD student
+Abdul Hadi Che Hassan, former PhD student

 Yesterday marked my first twelve-month journey as a student in this land called Scotland.
 My passion in communications research brings me here to the prestigious, world class and renowned institution that is University of Glasgow.
 Since I was small, attending foreign university was on the top of my academic and professional goals and the opportunity knocked on my door at the age of 36.
 "You are too old for anything like that!" was the immediate response from some friends of mine, but those negative reactions did not stop me although I had to face my inner fears and insecurities.
 What happens if I can't fit in?
 What if I let my supervisors down and fail to live up to their expectations?
 Such questions haunted me yet the last year turned out to be the most exciting year ever in my entire life.